Hello, this is Ryuta Hamamoto from TIMEWELL.

 | February 2025 | Tungsten, tellurium, bismuth, molybdenum, and indium added |

-- Announcement No. 18 (the seven elements) is not among the suspended measures and remains in force.
+- Announcement No. 18 (the seven elements) is not suspended—it remains in force.

-Check 1: Do your components contain any of the seven elements?
+Check 1: Do components contain any of the seven elements?

-Companies that handle EV drive motors, industrial servo motors, wind turbines, MRI, PET, YAG lasers, display phosphors, or samarium-cobalt magnets are almost certainly affected.
-The following industry-by-industry mapping is a useful reference.
+Companies that handle EV drive motors, industrial servo motors, wind turbines, MRI, PET, YAG lasers, display phosphors, or samarium-cobalt magnets almost certainly need to look.
+Industry mapping:

 | Industry | Affected components | Example uses |